Things to do over the Easter weekend

 Enjoy baking this Easter

 Easter is definitely a time when we can all enjoy a bit of chocolate indulgence!
 If you’re meeting up with family or friends over the bank holiday weekend, why not whip up an Easter-inspired dessert to share with your loved ones?
 Take a look at this Easter pavlova recipe by Janes Patisserie for a bit of inspiration.
-Making the pavlova in a hollow circle makes it look like a nest and when topped with pretty chocolate eggs, seasonal fruit and edible flowers, it will make a spectacular centerpiece for your celebratory feast!
+Making the pavlova in a hollow circle makes it look like a nest and when topped with pretty chocolate eggs, seasonal fruit and edible flowers, it will make a spectacular centrepiece for your celebratory feast!

 Foraging